Loss of Appetite Causes, Symptoms, Treatments and more

 • Loss of taste sensation

 Consumption of food takes place with the smell and colour of food.
-When you lose the sensation to smell.
+When you lose the sensation of smell.
 The consumption of food decreases.

-Further, when you lose the taste sensation your eating habits may change and you start to consume less food.
+Further, when you lose the sensation of taste, your eating habits may change, and you start to consume less food.
 As a result, there will be a loss of appetite and weight loss.

 Loss of taste sensation can be indicative of other medical conditions like viral infection, coronavirus, Alzheimer's disease and Parkinson's disease.

 Loss of taste sensation can affect your quality of life.
-These sensation losses can tempt you to consume foods with excess amount of salt and sugar.
+These sensory losses can tempt you to consume foods with an excessive amount of salt and sugar.
 It can lead to risk factors like diabetes and high blood pressure.

 • A better sleep schedule